Blockpit February 8, 2026 | 9 min read

 06 The Logic Chain: Why Correct Labels Matter

 Unlabeled transactions are not just a display problem in Blockpit.
-They have direct impacts on the entire chain from crypto documentation to compliance.
+They have direct impacts on the entire chain from crypto accounting to compliance.

 The Dependency: